squint-cljs/squint/doc/ai/adr/0008-kwargs-destructuring.md

 - `seq?` alone, as in Clojure: converts vectors, and breaks `js/Map` destructuring.
 Rejected.
+- `seq?` + `associative?`: rules out vectors and `js/Map`, but not an iterable class instance, which `seq?` still admits.
+OOMed the clojure-mode lib test by realizing a CodeMirror object into a map.
+Rejected.
-- `sequential?` instead of `seq?` + `associative?`: matches arrays, so the rest arg through a local works, but a vector is wrongly converted.
-Trades a case Clojure gets right for one it also gets right; no net gain.
+- `sequential?` alone: also matches plain arrays, so a vector is wrongly converted.
+Rejected.
 - Rest args as a seq, so one runtime rule covers everything.
 Tried three ways: tagging the array in place as a list (`apply` hands over the caller's array, so tagging it mutates a value the caller still holds), `(concat rest)`, and an